ecow/liroma/README.md

 ## Requirements
 The functional requirements of the system are grouped into 5 main areas:

-1. Requirements related to **input signals**, which highlight the compatible inputs with the audio reproduction system.
+1. Requirements related to **inputs**, that is accepted format, encoding, sources, etc.
 2. Requirements related to the **player**, the tool responsible for decoding the input signals, standardizing them, and applying any coarse-grained transformations.
 This tool also handles the display of video and compensates for any delays introduced by the audio processor chain.
 Optimal video display is not a priority in this project.
 3. Requirements related to the Digital Signal Processor (DSP), the tool responsible for performing qualitative transformations on the input signals (**re-mastering DSP**) and mapping input channels in the physical **speakers' management**.
 It represents the core of the system and is implemented through a pipeline of SW and HW digital audio processors.
 4. Functional requirements related to the **listening room configuration**, which involves setting up the physical layout, cabling, positioning of speakers, and acoustic treatment to achieve the desired listening experience.
-5. Requirements related to **control applications**, through which the listener can interact with the system (selecting songs, adjusting volume, changing listening configurations).
+5. Requirements related to **control applications**, through which the listener can interact with the player and the DSP system (selecting songs, adjusting volume, changing listening configurations).
 Typically, this interaction is done using a tablet or a standard smartphone.

 Here is a functional view of the system: